 We’ve developed our own plugin (here’s how you can make your own) to sort and group imports our favorite way and to prevent an issue with styled components and the order we want our css files to be loaded.

-git pre-commit hook to only check staged files.
+Configured as a git pre-commit hook to only check staged files.

 This will tell the editor how we want our code to look.
 Nothing worse than opening a new document and looking at that horrible 2 tabs indent when I want my 3 spaces indentation!
 Plus, nobody has time to check a new line is always there at the end of a file.

 Nothing more to automate here, the editor will do all the work for you.
 You might need to install a plugin depending on which editor you use.

 This is my least favorite but nonetheless a very important one.
 CSS is pretty straightforward and it might seem overkill to sort and organize your code, but that’s far from being the truth and a CSS file gone wild is pretty much an industry standard at this point.
 Csscomb, while outdated, makes your code easier to read and reduces the cognitive load of having to scan for your properties.
 While this might be controversial, the immediate win of seeing at a glance you declared the font rule twice is not.
 The reason this is my least favorite is very simple: we haven’t fully automated this yet.
 Not all our css code is “combed”, and it’s still something you need to remember to do.

 Edit: after proof reading this post, Paulius went and opened a PR to fix this!